howard99yu/yeon-chungha/README.md

 We will start with making the flowchart of the algorithm followed by setting up multiple source files with the use of linux os system and c/cpp programming language, We will then use makefile function in linux to process these files as a program.
 Lastly, preparation of sample inputs to test if the program works without defect is needed.
 Our general assumption of the program includes the following:
 - All user inputs are valid(i.e, input of non-existing dates are not allowed)
-- Input are pre-sorted according to date (latest on top)
 - User is only allowed to import one input file per program running
 ## Features